wpexpertsio/Post-SMTP/readme.txt

 * **Track and resend your WordPress emails** with a dedicated mobile app
 * **Access detailed email logs** of all your sites in one place

 **MainWP Post SMTP Extension** is the ultimate solution for WordPress email management.
-Get it today and enjoy the benefits of easy and efficient WP SMTP management. 🙃
+Get it today and enjoy the benefits of easy and efficient WP SMTP management.🙃

 == ⛑ Need Help?
 Get Expert Assistance on Demand!!! == Our Expert Assistance is something that anyone can benefit from.
 Whether you are facing email delivery issues or need help with WordPress SMTP configuration - we are here to help!